helpers/handlebars-helper-post/README.md

 #### sortBy
 Type: `String`
-Default value: `title`
+Default value: `basename`

 The property to use for sorting the included files.
-By default, included files are sorted alphabetically by `title`.
+By default, included files are sorted alphabetically by the `basename` of the file.

 #### sortOrder
 Type: `String`